Yxwww/yuxi-site/posts/darkmode_like_you_mean_it.md

 ## Requirements

-### Functional Requirements
+- Functional requirements
   - read system preference by default
   - allows configuration, preference should be stored and persisted

-### Technical Requirements
+- UX & Technical requirements

-- no initial flash(white => black) at the beginning of a darkmode
+  - no flash(light => dark) during first render
-- resolve hydration issue. `useMounted`, placeholder div
+  - resolve hydration issue with localStorage
-- use [tailwindcss.com](https://tailwindcss.com/) as a goal

 ## Importance

-- solving this issue lays ground work for future user preference handling
+- Solving darkmode well lays ground work for future user preference handling
-- make the loading experience seamless. first 3 seconds is important. get rid of flash headache
+- Make the loading experience seamless.
+First 3 seconds is important.
-- understanding how to handle darkmode
+- Learning how to handle darkmode helps future development

 ## Process

-### Enable user to set theme preference
+- Enable user to set theme preference with `<ThemePrefToggleBtn />`

-#### UX consideration

-### Store the theme preference with `useLocalStorage`
+- Store theme preferencee with `useLocalStorage`

-### Removing flash
+- resolve hydration issue with `useMounted`

+While addressing the requirements, I've noticed the flashing issue when page is refreshed.

+## Handle flash - understanding the issue

 - webpage flashes the light theme before render the darktheme after page reload
 - theme state source of truth resides in `localStorage`
 - theme toggle effect is handled by `<ThemePrefToggleBtn />`

-#### Hypothesis: .theme class gets rendered by `<ThemePrevToggle />` which is too deep into render tree
+### Hypothesis: .theme class gets rendered by `<ThemePrevToggle />` too late

 - Observation
   - throttle CPU speed to 4X in chrome performance tab